caglarkc/caglarkc/README.md

-Hi, I am Ali Çağlar Koçer! 👋
+## Hi, I am Ali Çağlar Koçer! 👋
-👨🏽‍💻 I am a Backend Developer.
+👨🏽‍💻 I am a **Backend Developer**.

 📱 Passionate about crafting engaging mobile experiences and exploring new tech.

 💡 I have experience in multiple domains and technologies:

+---

-🚀 Skills by Domain:
+### 🚀 **Skills by Domain:**
-🛠️ Backend Development:
-💻 Languages:

-Node.js 🟢
-JavaScript 🟨
+---

 #### 🛠️ **Backend Development:**
 - **💻 Languages:**
   - Node.js 🟢